Paraclete: Historical development

 In Łewond's version of the correspondence between the Byzantine emperor Leo III and the Umayyad caliph Umar II, a letter is attributed to Leo:

 We recognize Matthew, Mark, Luke, and John as the authors of the Gospel, and yet I know that this truth, recognized by us Christians wounds you, so that you seek to find accomplices for your lie.
 In brief, you admit that we say that it was written by God, and brought down from the heavens, as you pretend for your Furqan, although we know that it was `Umar, Abu Turab and Salman the Persian, who composed that, even though the rumor has got round among you that God sent it down from heavens….
 [God] has chosen the way of sending [the human race] Prophets, and it is for this reason that the Lord, having finished all those things that He had decided on beforehand, and having fore-announced His incarnation by way of His prophets, yet knowing that men still had need of assistance from God, promised to send the Holy Spirit, under the name of Paraclete, (Consoler), to console them in the distress and sorrow they felt at the departure of their Lord and Master.
 I reiterate, that it was for this cause alone that Jesus called the Holy Spirit the Paraclete, since He sought to console His disciples for His departure, and recall to them all that he had said, all that He had done before their eyes, all that they were called to propagate throughout the world by their witness.
 Paraclete thus signifies "consoler", while Muhammad means "to give thanks", or "to give grace", a meaning which has a connection with the word Paraclete.

 By the 8th-century, the identification of the Paraclete with Muhammad was already a known concept.
-Evidence shows that the Abbasid caliph al-Mahdi debated the concept with the influential Christian patriarch Timothy I (d.
+In the Apology of Timothy the Patriarch before the Caliph Mahdi, the Abbasid caliph al-Mahdi debates the concept with the influential Christian patriarch Timothy I (d.
 823).
 The Persian theologian Ali al-Tabari (d.
 870) believed that only Muhammad could have been the Paraclete since he taught people what they previously didn't know.
 The Syrian scholar Ibn Abi Talib al-Dimashqi (d.
 1327) asserts that the verses were generally believed to be about the coming of a prophet, until the reign of Constantine I when the Christian priests altered the verses to refer to the Holy Spirit, fearing that Constantine would recognize the true faith.